MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/reminders-arrival-time.md

 When we make updates to the customer experience portal, new features or enhancements will be unpublished and require the org admin to publish the update before they reflect on the live experience.

-### Does the Field Service Customer Experiences portal support all languages?
+### Does the Field Service customer experiences portal support all languages?

 The portal will support Field Service languages with the exception of Arabic and Hebrew.